 You have rights and entitlements regarding the personal information held by the Commission.
 In particular, you have a right to:

-- ask the Commission if we hold your personal information, and if we do, the nature of the information, the main purposes for which it is used and your entitlements to access that information;
+- ask the Commission if we hold your personal information and, if we do, the nature of the information, the main purposes for which it is used and your entitlement to access that information;

 - access your personal information that is held by the Commission on request;